fr34k8/howtos-linux/Server/pfsense.md

 * IPv6 Address: 2001:2002:2003:face::1 / 64
 * IPv6 Upstream gateway: none

+Navigate to Services / DHCPv6 Server & RA / bridge0 / Router Advertisements:

+* Router mode: Assisted
+* Router priority : High
+* Domain search list: xyz.domain.tld

+**Note:** I'd like to run with statless autoconfig only.
+But there is a [bug in pfsense](https://redmine.pfsense.org/issues/4218).
+So the following is a workaround:

 Navigate to Services / DHCPv6 Server & RA / bridge0 / DHCPv6 Server:

 * DHCPv6 Server: [X] Enable DHCPv6 server on interface bridge0